MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

    For more information about the history of compiler versioning, and compiler version numbers and the Visual Studio versions they correspond to, see [C++ compiler versioning](../overview/compiler-versions.md).
 Also, [Visual C++ Compiler Version](https://devblogs.microsoft.com/cppblog/visual-c-compiler-version/) on the Microsoft C++ team blog.

 - `_MSVC_LANG` Defined as an integer literal that specifies the C++ language standard targeted by the compiler.
-It's set only in code compiled as C++.
+Only code compiled as C++ sets it.
 The macro is the integer literal value `201402L` by default, or when the [`/std:c++14`](../build/reference/std-specify-language-standard-version.md) compiler option is specified.
 The macro is set to `201703L` if the [`/std:c++17`](../build/reference/std-specify-language-standard-version.md) compiler option is specified.
 The macro is set to `202002L` if the [`/std:c++20`](../build/reference/std-specify-language-standard-version.md) compiler option is specified.
 It's set to a higher, unspecified value when the [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) option is specified.
 Otherwise, the macro is undefined.
 The `_MSVC_LANG` macro and [`/std` (Specify language standard version)](../build/reference/std-specify-language-standard-version.md) compiler options are available beginning in Visual Studio 2015 Update 3.

 - `__MSVC_RUNTIME_CHECKS` Defined as 1 when one of the [`/RTC`](../build/reference/rtc-run-time-error-checks.md) compiler options is set.
 Otherwise, undefined.